ScanMountGoat/xc3_lib/DEVELOPMENT.md

 ## Code Generation
 For seeing the generated code from procedural macros, use [cargo expand](https://github.com/dtolnay/cargo-expand).
 For example, call `cargo expand -p xc3_lib mxmd > expanded.rs` to output the expanded contents of `mxmd.rs`.

-## Shader JSON Database
+## Shader Database
-Multiple projects rely on a generated JSON databases of shader metadata to properly assign textures and material parameters.
+Multiple projects rely on a generated databases of shader metadata to properly assign textures and material parameters.
 This database is specific to a particular game version like Xenoblade 3 or Xenoblade 1 DE.
 The first step is to decompile and annotate the shaders.
 This requires `Ryujinx.ShaderTools`, which can be compiled from source from [Ryujinx](https://github.com/Ryujinx/Ryujinx).
 Note that this may took up to 30 minutes depending on your system and the number of shaders to decompile.
-The final step is to convert the decompiled shaders into a JSON database.
+The final step is to convert the decompiled shaders into a database.
 Example commands for Xenoblade 3 are listed below.

 `cargo run --release -p xc3_shader -- decompile-shaders "Xeno3 Dump" "xc3_shader_dump" Ryujinx.ShaderTools.exe`
-`cargo run --release -p xc3_shader -- shader-database "xc3_shader_dump" xc3.json`
+`cargo run --release -p xc3_shader -- shader-database "xc3_shader_dump" xc3.bin`

 ## Debugging File Parsing
 The easiest way to test file parsing is by running xc3_test on an extracted game dump and noting any errors printed to the console.
 The `binrw` library used to generate parsing code also supports debugging the location and values of specific fields by adding the `#[br(dbg)]` attribute like in the example below.
 This makes it easy to identify the offset to use when hex editing for in game tests.